• Home

 Tips for successful bread baking

-Proof your yeast. by mixing it with warm liquids.
-Mix the yeast, warm water, and honey together to dissolve the yeast.
+Proof your yeast. by mixing it with warm liquids and a sweetener.
+Mix the yeast, warm water, and sweetener together to dissolve the yeast.
 Make sure your water temperature is between 105F-115F.
 Water that is too hot will kill the yeast and water that is too cool will slow the blooming process.
+I even proof my yeast that is mixed with dry ingredients in recipe instructions by first taking a minimal amount (usually ½ teaspoonful) and mix with a ¼ cup of warm water (105F - 115F).
+Let it set for 5 minutes and you should see foaming and bubbling.
+This assures you that the yeast is alive and well.
+Discard the sample proofing and continue with your recipe.

 Rise your bread at 70F.
 Your bread should rise in a warm place with no drafts.
 Cooler temperatures make for a more flavorful dough so in the heat of the summer try to keep your dough in an area that is around 70F consistently.
 After it has doubled in volume, punch dough down, divide the dough into 2 balls and shape into loaf pans, let rise a second time and bake in a preheated oven.